Prekmurje: Name

-It is named after the Mur River, which separates it from the rest of Slovenia (a literal translation from Slovene would be Over-Mur or Transmurania).
+It is named after the Mur River, which separates it from the rest of Slovenia.
+The name Prekmurje literally means 'area beyond the Mur' (prek 'beyond, on the other side' + Mura 'Mur River' + je, a collective suffix).
 In Hungarian, the region is known as Muravidék, and in German as Übermurgebiet.

 The name Prekmurje was introduced in the twentieth century, although it is derived from an older term.
 Before 1919, the Slovenian-inhabited lands of Vas County in the Kingdom of Hungary and Austria-Hungary were known as the Slovene March or "Vendic March" (in Slovenian: Slovenska krajina, in Hungarian: Vendvidék).
 The part of modern Prekmurje that belonged to Zala County (the area between Lendava, Kobilje and Beltinci) was not considered to be a part of the Slovenian March.
 Until the early 19th century, this region of the Zala County belonged ecclesiastically to the Archdiocese of Zagreb and in the legal documents of the Archdiocese it was called as "Transmurania" or "Prekmurje", that is the "territory on the other side of the Mur River".
 After 1919, this name was reintroduced, now for administrative purposes, by the new Yugoslav administration.
 It, however, did not gain much popularity among the locals.
 The name "Slovenian March" was still used by the local inhabitants until the mid-1920s, but was gradually replaced by the term "March of the Mur" (Slovenian: Murska krajina).
 The current Hungarian name for Prekmurje, Muravidék, dates from the interwar period and is a translation of the Slovenian Murska krajina.
 From the mid-1930s onward, the name Prekmurje became widely used in the press and eventually became the most common name for the region.
 After World War II, this name replaced all previous designations.

 Nowadays, the older term Vendvidék still exists in Hungarian, but it is used only for the small settlement area of Hungarian Slovenes between Szentgotthárd and the Slovenian border that remained part of Hungary after 1919.

 Geography

 The region is divided into three geographical subregions: the hilly area to the north of Murska Sobota, known as Goričko (literally, 'the uplands'); the eastern flatlands along the Mur River, known as Ravensko (literally, 'the flatlands'), and the western lowlands around Lendava, known as Dolinsko (literally, 'the lowlands').
 Northeast of Lendava, there is a small hilly sub-region, known as the Lendava Hills (Lendavske gorice).

 The administrative and commercial seat of the region is the town of Murska Sobota.
 The only other major town is Lendava.
-Other significant rural centres are Dobrovnik, Turnišče, Beltinci, and Črenšovci.
+Other significant rural centres are Beltinci, Turnišče, Dobrovnik, and Črenšovci.